rishabh-madan/read-count-system/README.md

 ```
 The client app can now be accessed on port 3000.

+Note: The .env file containing ```database URI```, has been added for convenience.
+Feel free to modify it.
+The integrated database contains dummy data such as sample stories, and is required for keeping track of total reader count.

 ## Application Overview

 The Node Application provides REST API for the client app.